Python-GIS-book/site/source/part1/chapter-03/md/02-basic-plotting.md

 #### Dealing with datetime axes

 One issue we will encounter with both placing text on the plot and changing the axis ranges is our datetime index for our DataFrame.
 In order to do either thing, we need to define x-values using a datetime object.
-The easiest way to do this is to use the Pandas `pd.to_datetime()` function, which converts a character string date to a datetime object.
+The easiest way to do this is to use the pandas `pd.to_datetime()` function, which converts a character string date to a datetime object.
 For example, we can convert 13:00 on October 1, 2019 from the character string `'201910011300'` to a datetime equivalent by typing
 <!-- #endregion -->

 ```python